webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 {:.example}
 > root element = `Person`.
 Assume the superhero is a human person.

-The content portion of the requirements analysis can be done however you prefer: document, spreadsheet, or UML diagram.
-The kinds of information to be captured here include the following:
+The content portion of the requirements analysis can be done however you prefer: document, spreadsheet, or model diagram.
+The kinds of information to capture include the following:

 - Data elements – These are the data fields for the message.
 For each field, the following information may or will be needed:
   - Element name – This is the name of the field or tag.
 Examples include First Name, Last Name, Street Address, and Phone Number.